 Microsoft job positions

-Microsoft is a huge company, with many different parts needing all kinds of employees, with a wide range of skills and experiences.
-We’ll focus on those looking for technical roles, so here are some of the common technical positions at Microsoft:
+Microsoft is a huge company, with many different parts needing all kinds of employees having wide range of skills and experiences.
+Since GoTechCareer is about tech space, focus on those looking for technical roles, so here are some of the common technical positions at Microsoft:

 - Software Engineer